 Conflict of interest statement

-The authors declare that the research was conducted without any commercial or financial relationships that could be a potential conflict of interest.
+The authors declare that the research was conducted without any commercial or financial relationships that could be potential conflicts of interest.

 Author contributions

-Conception and design of the study by FLI, LK, BIGH, KS.
-FLI and LK performed material preparation, data collection, and analysis.
+Conception and design of the study by FLI, LK, BIGH, and KS.
+FLI and LK performed the material preparation, data collection, and analysis.
 FLI and LK wrote the first draft of the manuscript.
-All authors commented on previous versions of the manuscript.
-All authors read and approved the final manuscript.
+All the authors commented on previous versions of the manuscript.
+All the authors read and approved the final manuscript.

-A high-throughput phenotyping pipeline for quinoa (Chenopodium quinoa) panicles using image analysis with convolutional neural networks
+A high-throughput phenotyping pipeline for quinoa (Chenopodium quinoa) panicles via image analysis with convolutional neural networks

 ABSTRACT

-Quinoa is a grain crop with excellent nutritional properties which attracts global attention for its potential contribution to future food security in a changing climate.
-Despite its long history of cultivation, quinoa has been little improved by modern breeding and is a niche crop outside its native cultivation area.
-Grain yield is strongly affected by panicle traits whose phenotypic analysis is time-consuming and error-prone because of their complex architecture, and automated image analysis is an efficient alternative.
-We designed a panicle phenotyping pipeline implemented in Python using Mask R-Convolutional Neural Networks for panicle segmentation and classification.
-After model training, we used it to analyze 5,151 images of quinoa panicles collected over three consecutive seasons from a breeding program in the Peruvian highlands.
-The pipeline follows a stage-wise approach, which first selects the optimal segmentation model and then another model that best classifies panicle shape.
-The best segmentation model achieved a mean average precision (mAP) score of 83.16 and successfully extracted panicle length, width, area, and RGB values.
+Quinoa is a grain crop with excellent nutritional properties that has attracted global attention for its potential contribution to future food security in a changing climate.
+Despite its long history of cultivation, quinoa has been improved little by modern breeding and is a niche crop outside its native cultivation area.
+Grain yield is strongly affected by panicle traits, whose phenotypic analysis is time-consuming and prone to error because of their complex architecture, and automated image analysis is an efficient alternative.
+We designed a panicle phenotyping pipeline implemented in Python via mask R-convolutional neural networks for panicle segmentation and classification.
+After model training, we analyzed 5,151 images of quinoa panicles collected over three consecutive seasons from a breeding program in the Peruvian highlands.
+The pipeline follows a stagewise approach, which first selects the optimal segmentation model and then another model that best classifies panicle shape.
+The best segmentation model achieved a mean average precision (mAP) score of 83.16 and successfully extracted the panicle length, width, area, and RGB values.
 The classification model achieved 95% prediction accuracy for the amarantiform and glomerulate panicle types.
-A comparison with manual trait measurements using ImageJ revealed a high correlation for panicle traits (r>0.94, p<0.001).
-We used the pipeline with images from multi-location trials to estimate genetic variance components of an index based on panicle length and width.
+A comparison with manual trait measurements via ImageJ revealed a high correlation for panicle traits (r>0.94, p<0.001).
+We used the pipeline with images from multilocation trials to estimate genetic variance components of an index on the basis of panicle length and width.
 We further updated the model for images that included metric scales taken in field trials to extract metric measurements of panicle traits.
 Our pipeline enables accurate and cost-effective phenotyping of quinoa panicles.
-Using automated phenotyping based on deep learning optimal panicle ideotypes can be selected in quinoa breeding and improve the competitiveness of this underutilized crop.
+Using automated phenotyping based on deep learning, optimal panicle ideotypes can be selected in quinoa breeding and improve the competitiveness of this underutilized crop.

-Keywords: deep learning, genetic resources, genbank phenomics, ImageJ, plant breeding, image analysis
+Keywords: deep learning, genetic resources, GenBank phenomics, ImageJ, plant breeding, image analysis

 INTRODUCTION

-Phenotyping is a key process in plant breeding programs aimed at developing new varieties of crops with higher yields.
-However, phenotyping poses a bottleneck in the breeding process due to the labor-intensive nature of the task and high cost.
+Phenotyping is a key process in plant breeding programs aimed at developing new varieties of crops with relatively high yields.
+However, phenotyping poses a bottleneck in the breeding process because of the labor-intensive nature of the process and high cost.
 Manual phenotyping may result in reduced accuracy and prolonged timelines in breeding programs.
-Recent advances in phenotyping technologies, such as the use of neural networks for image analysis, revolutionize plant phenotyping by increasing precision, reducing labor intensity, and enabling the identification of new traits relevant to crop breeding (Araus et al., 2018; Warman & Fowler, 2021).
-This development of technology not only benefits major crops but also minor and orphan crops because the limited resources available for the improvement of such crops can be compensated by low-cost technological approaches for genetic and phenotypic analyses.
+Recent advances in phenotyping technologies, such as the use of neural networks for image analysis, have revolutionized plant phenotyping by increasing precision, reducing labor intensity, and enabling the identification of new traits relevant to crop breeding (Araus et al., 2018; Warman & Fowler, 2021).
+This development of technology benefits not only major crops but also minor and orphan crops because the limited resources available for the improvement of such crops can be compensated for by low-cost technological approaches for genetic and phenotypic analyses.